bhumibhadoria/TicTacToe/README.md

 # tic-tac-toe
-I'm going to make a tic-tac-toe game by using html, css and javascript.
+I'm making a tic-tac-toe game by using html, css and javascript.